cassiussa/openshift-custom-builder/README.md

 ### General

-OKD and OpenShift offer a pre-built and already-available builder container named `origin-docker-builder` (OKD) and `ose-docker-builder` (OpenShift).
-For most use cases, this builder container image is sufficient.
-However from time-to-time it may be necessary to create your own custom builder image.
+OKD and OpenShift offer pre-built and already-available builder containers named `origin-docker-builder` (OKD) and `ose-docker-builder` (OpenShift).
+For most use cases, these images are sufficient.
+However from time-to-time it may be necessary to create your own.
 Each builder image must adhere to specific requirements.

-This repository is meant to act as a starting point for your custom builder images.
+This repository is meant to act as a starting point for you to create your own custom builder images.

 ------